 - Our website is now responsive so that you can enjoy it on all your devices.

 - A product tour has been added that should help newcomers figure out what we can do for them.

 - A Transloadit Heroku Addon (beta) is in the works.
 If you host on Heroku, you can add fantastic file uploading & encoding with just the click of a button.
 Heroku will send the invoices, so you only have one vendor to deal with.

 2. Some great new features

 - You can now search for

 Assembliesby form field, which allows you to filter Assembliesby a certain characteristic that you have full control over.

-- You can now wrap encoding results up in one file using the new /file/compress robot.
+- You can now wrap up encoding results in one file using the new /file/compress

 - We now update the